jakubkremiec/CarConfigurator/README.md

 # Car configurator application

-## That's an web application where you can configure your dream Mercedes-Benz car.
+## That's a web application where you can configure your dream Mercedes-Benz car.
 ## You can:
 * Choose one model of big database
 * Choose color